yast/yast-yast2/library/systemd/doc/services_and_sockets.md

 When a service is configured by using YaST (e.g., with the Services Manager), all units related to each service must be taken into account.
 For example, when a service is stopped, the socket associated to such service should be also stopped.
 Otherwise, the sevice could be automatically activated again via its socket.

-This file describes a new class (named `SystemService`) to work with the service and its associated socket as a whole.
+This file describes a new class (named {Yast2::SystemService}) to work with the service and its associated socket as a whole.
 The main goal of this new class is to perform actions over both, the service and the socket, when it is required.

-## `SystemService` class
+## {Yast2::SystemService} class

 This class is intended to represent a service from a high level point of view.
 It will offer an API to: